Adroiti/docs-for-code-review-tools/Cppcheck/comparisonFunctionIsAlwaysTrueOrFalse.md

 Comparison of two identical variables with `isless(varName,varName)` always evaluates to false.

 The function `isless` is designed to compare two variables.
-Calling this function with one variable (varName) for both parameters leads to a statement which is always false.
+Calling this function with one variable for both parameters leads to a statement which is always true or false.

 ## Further Reading